Shaquille O'Neal: Mixed martial arts

 O'Neal began training in mixed martial arts (MMA) in 2000.
 At Jonathan Burke's Gracie Gym, he trained in boxing, jiu-jitsu, Muay Thai and wrestling.
 At the gym, he used the nickname Diesel.
 O'Neal challenged kickboxer and mixed martial artist Choi Hong-man to a mixed martial arts rules bout in a YouTube video posted on June 17, 2009.
 Choi replied to an email asking him if he would like to fight O'Neal saying "Yes, if there is a chance."
-Hong-man also responded to a question asking if O'Neal had a chance of winning with a simple "No." On August 28, 2010, in an interview at UFC 118 in Boston, O'Neal reiterated his desire to fight Choi.
+Choi also responded to a question asking if O'Neal had a chance of winning with a simple "No." On August 28, 2010, in an interview at UFC 118 in Boston, O'Neal reiterated his desire to fight Choi.
+In 2023, Chael Sonnen revealed that he once attempted to arrange a grappling match between O'Neal and multiple-time UFC world champion Georges St-Pierre.